 The Norwegian Fjord Breeders Association recognizes temperament as a valuable breed trait, and they emphasize it.
 They have done studies on temperaments to ensure that this feature remains positive for their animals,

 While the Shetland Pony has gained a grumpy reputation, this is far from their actual traits.
-They are super intelligent, friendly, loving, and affectionate and make a great first pony for any child!
+They are super intelligent, friendly, loving, and affectionate, making a great first pony for any child!

-The Morgan horses are not only known for their kindness but their courage, strength, and endurance.
-Now, many will argue against my next choice, the Arabian; even though they’re high strung once you spend time with them, there’s a warmness in these animals.
+The Morgan horses are known for their kindness, courage, strength, and endurance.
+Now, many will argue against my next choice, the Arabian; even though they’re high-strung, once you spend time with them, there’s a warmness in these animals.

 Next on our list is the Connemara Pony, which has an incredibly kind and gentle temperament and is also known for its courage that makes up for its small size.